manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_IRM.md

 	- Site name: **Marketing**

-	- Group emal address - **Marketing** is filled in automatically after entering the Site name; leave as is
+	- Group email address - **Marketing** is filled in automatically after entering the Site name; leave as is

 	- Site address - **Marketing** is filled in automatically after entering the Site name; leave as is